 -

 White reference: Hold a clean white sheet or bright white paper next to the upholstery.
-The comparison makes hidden warmth/coolness easier to spot.
+The comparison makes hidden warmth or coolness easier to see.

 -